macias/Skila/compiler/Skila.Language/Documentation/Assignments.md

 There are some technicalities -- `break` jumps outside the loop, while `continue` inside it.
 With `if` there could be `else` so we have to merge the outcomes of two branches.

+### Compound assignments (designing)

+In C++

+    a += b

+does not really mean:

+    a = a + b

+The first one is mutating operation, the second is non-mutating addition with assigment.
+We would like to have cookie and eat it as well, thus maybe we could have compound assigment as the shortcut for full form:

+    a += b
+    a = a + b

+And for mutation we would have completely different syntax, like:

+    a ! + b

+?